Friday December 31, 2004

 I've been spending the last few days painting and assembling my "peeps" to install in my newly-acquired vehicles.
 I learned something the other night - do not try to paint neckties on little suited men after imbibing four glasses of Cabernet-Merlot.
 I had to redo them in the sober light of another day.

 After painting and assembly, I installed them in my 1:43 scale cars.
-I had to amputate the legs of as the fit between the steering wheel and seat is too tight even to accommodate little legs on some of the models.
+I had to amputate the legs of some as the fit between the steering wheel and seat is often too tight even to accommodate little legs on some of the models.

 The driver of the '57 Studebaker Golden Hawk (a $5 Yatming diecast made in China and finished in gold with white fin inserts) had a craniotomy and/or hatectomy.
 I had to severely file down his fedora - not enough headroom.

 Oh no - I've created another brainless Studie driver.